Early modern Europe: England

+By the end of the 17th century, England had surpassed Italy to have the most productive economy in the world.
+The Glorious Revolution (1688) subjected the English crown to Parliament and sparked a Financial Revolution that made the state into a more creditworthy borrower than its absolutist rivals on the Continent whose unchecked monarchs were considered poorer credit risks by lenders.
+These economic and financial advantages were tested in the War of the Spanish Succession (1701–1714), in which a coalition of Great Britain, the Netherlands, the Habsburg monarchy, and Prussia opposed French hegemony, Britain won the strategic ports of Gibraltar and Minorca, and the country was set on a course towards "maritime, commercial, and financial supremacy."

 Poland

-In early modern Europe, the Polish-Lithuanian Commonwealth was the largest country with a large population and was very powerful.
-It was the largest semi-democratically governed polity of its time.
-It had low taxes but managed to field thousands of Winged Hussars who composed of nobility who followed Sarmatism.
-The Polish military routinely beat other respectable opponents such as the Ottomans, the Swedes and the Russians.
+The three partitions of the Polish-Lithuanian Commonwealth: Russian (brown), Austrian (green) and Prussian (blue).

+During the 1640s and 1650s, the Polish–Lithuanian Commonwealth faced near-extinction from a Cossack rebellion (1648–1657), the Polish–Russian War (1654–1667) and Swedish invasion (1655–1660).
+The Ottoman Empire’s second and last attempt to capture the Habsburg capital of Vienna (1683), however, was broken by the largest cavalry charge in history personally led by the King of Poland and Grand Duke of Lithuania.
+At the end of the 18th century, the country was carved up between Austria, Russia and Prussia (1772–1795).

 Papacy

 The papacy continued to exercise significant diplomatic influence during the Early modern period.
 The Popes were frequently assembling Holy Leagues to assert Catholic supremacy in Europe.
 During the Renaissance, Julius II and Paul III were largely involved in the Italian Wars and worked to preserve their primacy among the Italian princes.
 During the Counter-Reformation, the Papacy supported Catholic powers and factions all over Europe.
 Pope Pius V assembled the Catholic coalition that won the Battle of Lepanto against the Turks.
 Pope Sixtus V sided with the Catholics during the French wars of religion.
 Worldwide religious missions, such as the Jesuit China mission, were established by Pope Gregory XIII.
 Gregory XIII is also responsible for the establishment of the Gregorian calendar.
 Following the Peace of Westphalia and the birth of nation-states, Papal claims to universal authority came effectively to an end.